mctools/mcpl/format_statsum.md

 **WARNING: This page concerns documentation for a future release of MCPL and is still being edited**

-The `stat:sum` convention for statistics in MCPL headers, is a convention which allows the addition of custom statistics to the headers of MCPL files, with the values being aggregated appropriately when files are for instance merged.
+The `stat:sum` convention for statistics in MCPL headers, is a convention which allows the addition of custom statistics to the headers of MCPL files, with the values being combined appropriately when files are for instance merged.
 These values are encoded into textual comments of the form `stat:sum:<key>:<value>`, and the present page provides both a brief introduction to the subject, as well as more detailed description of the allowed syntax and guidelines for how to deal with them in various scenarios where MCPL files are filtered, merged, split, or otherwise edited.

 # Introduction

 In short, the `stat:sum` convention brings an often-requested feature to MCPL: Statistics in the header which are automatically combined when files are merged!

-Support so far are statistics values which should be accumulated via simple addition, or **sum**mation, when files are merged.
+More specifically, `stat:sum` values should be combined via simple addition when files are merged.
 Examples of such statistics could for instance be *"number of seed particles in simulation run"*, *"number of seconds of beam-time simulated"*, or *"number of proton collisions modelled"*.

-The new statistics will show up as human-readable comments where the value will usually be a non-negative number (in rare cases you might also see the special value *-1* which means *Not Available*).
+When inspecting MCPL files, the new statistics will show up as human-readable comments where the encoded value will usually be a non-negative finite floating point number (in rare cases you might also see the special value *-1* which means *Not Available*).
 Here is how it might look when using the `mcpltool` to inspect such a file:

 ```
   Custom meta data